List of DC Comics characters: A: Asmodel in other media

 Asmodel appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.

 Asteria

 Asteria is an ancient Amazon and friend of Arion of ancient Atlantis.
 She appeared in the 2018 issues Justice League/Aquaman: Drowned Earth Special #1 and Justice League #11.

-In the present, Wonder Woman informs Aquaman that the name 'Asteria' belonged to an ancient Amazon who fought against the gods.
+In the present, Wonder Woman informs Aquaman that Asteria was an ancient Amazon who fought against the gods.

 Asteria in other media

 Asteria appears in Wonder Woman 1984, portrayed by Lynda Carter.
 This version helped free the Amazons from slavery, enabling them to escape and found Themyscira.